PhinehasNarh/File-Intergrity-Model/README.md

    ```

 2. **Get your monitor on**:
    - Now, go ahead and modify, create, or delete files in your specified directory to trigger those pop-up alerts and log entries.
-It’s like playing a game of whack-a-mole with your files!

 3. **Check out the change logs**:
    - Want to see what’s been happening?
 Open the `change_log.txt` file in the specified directory to browse through all the juicy details in YAML format.
 Log lovers rejoice!
+I left a sample there, to help you know what to expect in the log file

 ##  Code Explanation

 ###  Key Components

 - **File Change Detection**:
   The `FileChangeHandler` class is your event ninja, extending `FileSystemEventHandler` from the `watchdog` library to handle file events.
-It’s like having a superpower for file management!
+It’s like having a superpower for file management

 - **Logging Changes**:
   The `log_change` function keeps track of every change like a diary, noting the timestamp, user, event type, and file path in `change_log.txt`.
-Because every change deserves to be remembered!
+Because every change deserves to be remembered

 - **SHA-512 Hashing**:
   The application calculates the `SHA-512` hash of files to verify their integrity before and after changes.
-This ensures that your files are safe and sound!
+This ensures that your files are safe and sound

 - **Notifications**:
   The `show_popup` function makes sure you never miss a beat with a friendly Tkinter pop-up to alert you of file changes.